solo-io/supergloo/docs/content/getting_started/_index.md

 ---
 title: "Getting Started"
 menuTitle: Getting Started
-description: How to get started using Service Mesh Hub
+description: How to get started using Gloo Mesh
 weight: 10
 ---

-Welcome to Service Mesh Hub, the open-source, multi-cluster, multi-mesh management plane.
-Service Mesh Hub simplifies service-mesh operations and lets you manage multiple clusters of a service mesh from a centralized management plane.
-Service Mesh Hub takes care of things like shared-trust/root CA federation, workload discovery, unified multi-cluster/global traffic policy, access policy, and more.
+Welcome to Gloo Mesh, the open-source, multi-cluster, multi-mesh management plane.
+Gloo Mesh simplifies service-mesh operations and lets you manage multiple clusters of a service mesh from a centralized management plane.
+Gloo Mesh takes care of things like shared-trust/root CA federation, workload discovery, unified multi-cluster/global traffic policy, access policy, and more.

 ## Getting `meshctl`

-Service Mesh Hub has a CLI tool called `meshctl` that helps bootstrap Service Mesh Hub, register clusters, describe configured resources, and more.
-Get the latest `meshctl` from the [releases page on solo-io/service-mesh-hub](https://github.com/solo-io/gloo-mesh/releases).
+Gloo Mesh has a CLI tool called `meshctl` that helps bootstrap Gloo Mesh, register clusters, describe configured resources, and more.
+Get the latest `meshctl` from the [releases page on solo-io/gloo-mesh](https://github.com/solo-io/gloo-mesh/releases).

 You can also quickly install like this: